The Army, Reimagined

 A New Kind of Army

-As we listened to the soldiers talk about serving in their own words we realized our campaign was not going to be anything like the visions of Rambo that may have come to mind when thinking about traditional army recruitment.
-Instead we heard soldiers reflecting on what it means to truly belong given that many come from unique backgrounds prior to joining the army.
-Issues including emotions, religion, sexuality and gender needed to be represented in compelling, compassionate animations.
-So much for the guns, bombs and blood traditional warmongers have come to expect.
+As we listened to the soldiers talk about serving in their own words we realized our campaign was not going to be anything like our memories of Rambo.
+Instead, we heard soldiers reflecting on what it meant to truly belong, given that many come from unique backgrounds prior to joining the army.
+Issues including emotions, religion, sexuality, and gender needed to be represented in compelling, compassionate animations.
+So much for the guns, bombs, and blood traditional warmongers have come to expect.

 We utilized a mix of several styles of animation in a versatile approach to creating visuals to accompany the voiceovers.
-All five of the videos were directed by brilliant Art Directors Juliet Park and Heather Lynn-Aquino.
+All five of the videos were directed by the brilliant Art Directors Juliet Park and Heather Lynn-Aquino.
 They sensed this project could be polarizing because the British Army wanted to outreach to a new generation, one not too keen on perpetuating stereotypes.
-The team also included Jazeel Gayle as Lead Producer and Brien Holman as Executive Creative Director.
+That’s why they wanted to clearly communicate these touching and important stories.

 Each video was made intentionally and the subjects, who are real people sharing real stories, had to be represented without giving away key personal details for privacy and defense reasons.
 Early on in creative development, Juliet and Heather considered illustrative designs, color palettes and tonalities that matched every story.
 In the end, we had something that conveyed just how deeply the British Army values and accepts its members–positioning themselves as a place to “find where you belong”.